ezhes/OSXMessageProxy/Pods/GRDB.swift/README.md

 See [Encryption](#encryption) for the installation procedure of GRDB with SQLCipher.

-See [Custom SQLite builds](Documentation/CustomSQLiteBuilds.md) for the installation procedure of GRDB with a customized build of SQLite 3.18.0.
+See [Custom SQLite builds](Documentation/CustomSQLiteBuilds.md) for the installation procedure of GRDB with a customized build of SQLite 3.20.0.

 ## CocoaPods

 [CocoaPods](http://cocoapods.org/) is a dependency manager for Xcode projects.
-To use GRDB.swift with CocoaPods (version 1.1 or higher), specify in your `Podfile`:
+To use GRDB with CocoaPods (version 1.2 or higher), specify in your `Podfile`:

 ```ruby
 use_frameworks!